mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F072RB-Nucleo/Examples_LL/DMA/DMA_CopyFromFlashToMemory_Init/readme.txt

 @par Example Description

-This example describes how to use a DMA channel to transfer a word data buffer from Flash memory to embedded SRAM.
-Peripheral initialization done using LL initialization function to demonstrate LL init usage.
+How to use a DMA channel to transfer a word data buffer from Flash memory to embedded SRAM.
+The peripheral initialization uses LL initialization functions to demonstrate LL init usage.

 At the beginning of the main program the SystemClock_Config() function is used to configure the system clock (SYSCLK) to run at 48 MHz.